 If you have a bathtub and you rarely take baths, you need to convert it into a shower to maximize your space.
 In fact, it is very cost effective because you won’t have to reroute your plumbing system.
 A shower economizes on the area, and if you have a small bathroom, it is the better option.

 13. Install a toilet yourself

 Most homeowners have experienced toilet problems and are usually encountered in installing toilet fixtures.
 Since installing toilet can increase the cost of bathroom remodeling, you can opt to do it yourself to cut the costs.
 It takes just an hour and involves necessary skills which most homeowners have acquired over the years.

 14. Dry out your bathroom

 Mold and mildew growth is facilitated by moisture.
 Hence, if you want to reduce mold and mildew growth in your bathroom, you need to dry your bathroom.
-You can facilitate moisture removal in your bathroom bay having an operable windows and a fan.
+You can promote moisture removal in your bathroom bay having operable windows and a fan.
 A bathroom window which can be opened and closed facilitates circulation of air and consequently reduce moisture (humidity) in the bathroom.
 On the other hand, a fan that vents to the outside and not to the attic will facilitate moisture removal.